Copies specified key-value pairs from the incoming message data to its metadata, or from the metadata to the data.

 }

-Output connections: Success
+Output connections: Success.

-are copied from the metadata into the message data.
+Explanation: The key-value pairs for deviceType and location are copied from the metadata into the message data.

 Example 3 — Using Java regular expressions